 - Training: All individuals working on campus must complete the COVID-19: Yale Return to Campus training.
 This training must be completed before you return to campus.
 If you have already been working on campus you should complete this training within two days.

 - Daily self-monitoring: All individuals working on campus must self-monitor daily for COVID-19 symptoms.
-Yale has developed a Daily Health Check website and mobile app that faculty, staff, and trainees can use for daily self-monitoring.
+Yale has developed a Daily Health Check website that faculty, staff, and trainees can use for daily self-monitoring.

 - Wearing of face masks: Yale requires everyone to wear a mask or face covering in any Yale space in which others may be present, and anywhere outdoors on campus.
 Face coverings will be provided in your Returning to Yale Kit.